falexwolf/falexwolf.me/research.md

 {P5}

-## Relaxation of a quantum many-body system after perturbation

-We investigated the non-equilibrium behavior of quantum many-body systems [[P1-P4](/publications#P4)], in particular, the fundamental problem of how such systems transition from an excited state to equilibrium.
-This happens through chaotic dynamics in the classical case, but is an active area of research in the [quantum case](http://dx.doi.org/10.1038/nature06838).
-We showed that the transition proceeds through an intermediate, prethermalized, plateau for which we developed a statistical theory.
-I contributed the central analytical calculation [[T1](../talks/#T1)] to the highly cited paper [[P3](/publications#P3)] during a summer lab project.
-With [M. Kollar](http://myweb.rz.uni-augsburg.de/~mkollar/).

-{P3}

-{P1}

 ## Coherent expansions of quantum matter and matter wave lasers

 [<img src="../img/jreissaty12.png" title="Expanding cloud of coherent atoms - a 'matter laser' - in a 2d lattice.
 From [P4]." style="width: 100px; margin: 15px 10px 5px 0px"  align="left">](/publications#P4)